turingschool/front-end-curriculum/lessons/localization.md

 2. Set our locales directory to `__dirname + '/locales'`
 3. Set the default locale to `en-US`
 4. Rename the `__` API method to `translate`
+5. Set the URL query parameter to override the locale to `lang`

 Finally, we want to initialize the the library, provide ourselves access to the `translate` method, and finish sending the request through: